Jan 14, 2026

 The visitor management industry will continue to evolve in response to emerging technologies, security concerns, and changing business needs.
 At Vizito, we see 7 trends that will shape the industry in 2023 and beyond:

-AI and machine learning will play an increasingly important role in visitor management systems, enabling more advanced analytics, pattern recognition, and predictive capabilities.
-This can help organizations identify potential security threats and optimize visitor management processes.
+AI and machine learning will play a bigger role in visitor management systems.
+They enable better analytics, pattern recognition, and predictive capabilities.
+This helps organizations spot security threats and improve their processes.

-The integration of IoT devices with visitor management systems will become more prevalent.
-This will enable real-time tracking of visitor movements, monitoring of facility conditions, and better access control through connected devices such as smart locks, cameras, and sensors.
+IoT devices will increasingly integrate with visitor management systems.
+This will enable real-time tracking of visitor movements and monitoring of facility conditions.
+Connected devices such as smart locks, cameras, and sensors will also improve access control.

 The COVID-19 pandemic has accelerated the adoption of contactless technologies, and this trend is likely to continue.
 Touchless check-in processes, facial recognition, and other contactless solutions will become more widespread as organizations prioritize safety and hygiene.